Aliases for CXCR4 Gene

 GeneCards Summary for CXCR4 Gene

 CXCR4 (C-X-C Motif Chemokine Receptor 4) is a Protein Coding gene.
-Diseases associated with CXCR4 include Whim Syndrome and Small Cell Lung Cancer, Adult.
-Among its related pathways are Akt Signaling and Allograft rejection.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and ubiquitin protein ligase binding.
+Diseases associated with CXCR4 include Whim Syndrome and Macroglobulinemia.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and ubiquitin protein ligase binding.
 An important paralog of this gene is CXCR2.